 Conduct

-• Respect the Stewards and Volunteers.
+• Respect the Stewards.
 You will be asked to leave the event if you ignore warnings to mind your conduct.

 • Respect other creators and attendees.
 Use correct names and pronouns; if you aren’t sure what name or pronouns to use, ask.
 If you make a mistake, apologise and move on.

-• Refrain from using language in a manner that is offensive, hostile or intimidating.
+• Refrain from using offensive, hostile or intimidating language.
 This includes but is not limited to homophobic, transphobic, or racist language.

 • Be considerate and careful of your surroundings.
-Don't misuse or misappropriate exhibitors or visitors property.
+Don't misuse, damage or misappropriate other exhibitors' or visitors' property.

 • No 'hard sales' or 'haggling' tactics are to be used.

 • Be mindful of the space you occupy, and don't block other exhibitors tables.
-For example, by having your table display hang over another exhibitor's table, or blocking one exhibitor's table by queuing for another exhibitor you really want to see.
+For example, by having your table display hang over another exhibitor's table, or blocking one exhibitor's table by queuing to speak to another exhibitor.

 • Be respectful of the venue.
 Do not create any lasting marks at the venue, and be polite and respectful to Fruitmarket staff.